COVID-19 Updates: Learn about our commitment to cleanliness. Free Cancellations through June 30, 2020.

 Each of the trees planted are tagged with an individual radio-frequency identification chip that records everything from their genetic make-up and health to the story of their planting.
 Guests who plant a tree—to commemorate a wedding, as a gift to a grandchild, or in memory of a loved one—can track their tree throughout their lifetime.
 It’s living proof of your love for the planet: the essence of aloha ‘aina with a modern twist.

-A self-discovery package that will drive you to be a better you in 2019!
-Travel through December 2019.
+A self-discovery package that will drive you to be a better you in 2020!
+Travel through December 2020, subject to availability.

 A new level of adrenaline pumping action with exhilarating Land, Sea & Air experiences